-From your twenties, the first signs of ageing begin.
+From your twenties, the first signs of aging begin.
 These changes may develop very gradually at first, but eventually lead to loss of tone, texture and tightness.
 As the production of your skin’s collagen, elastin and antioxidants slows, you may begin to notice fine lines and wrinkles appearing under the eyes, uneven skin tone and pigmentation spots as a result of sun damage.
 The good news – it’s never too late to get started, and there’s no time like the present to embrace better skincare habits.

 A good facial cleanser must be mild and not disrupt the natural barrier function of the skin.
 Don’t waste your money on cleansers with unnecessary active ingredients.
 A simple all-rounder is UltraCleanse gel cleanser.
 Remember, cleansing is a vital step in your skincare routine, and is the preparation for your other products.